 Associate Professor of Management Rajat Panwar has researched and taught in Asia, Europe, North America, and South America.
-He has earned two doctoral degrees- one in the forest sector business sustainability and the other in strategic managment.
-Panwar will speak on Wednesday, November 8 as part of the Goodnight Family Department of Sustainable Development Seminar where he will offer insight on sustainable forestry and climate change.
-Read more.
+He has earned two doctoral degrees-one in the forest sector business sustainability and the other in strategic management.
+Through speaking engagements and coursework, Panwar offers thought-provoking insight on sustainable forestry and climate change from a unique perspective.

 Computer Information Systems and Data Analytics professor Joseph Cazier specializes in using analytics to build a better world.
 Focused in the areas of education and sustainability, Cazier frequently presents Appalachian's research on data analytics, the Internet of Things, and using business as a catalyst for good.
 Read more.

 Entrepreneurship professor Heather Dixon-Fowler developed the first undergraduate Social Entrepreneurship course in the College of Business and has co-developed and led entreprenuership Study-Abroad Programs in Vietnam, Panama, Spain and Malawi.
 She is excited about Appalachian's emphasis on social and sustainable entrepreneurship, and more.
 Read more.

 Accounting professor Tammy Kowalczyk is the first acting sustainability fellow at Appalachian State University and will serve for academic years 2014 ‐ 16.
 This position was created to promote academic sustainability programs and broaden sustainability across the curriculum and support research initiatives.
 More recently, Kowalczyk helped create the Impact Clinic, which provides experiential learning to students, promotes more sustainable practices and impacts among businesses, and offers opportunity for academic engagement with community.
 Read more.

 Economics professor Todd Cherry served as the Rasmuson Chair in Economics at University of Alaska Anchorage for the 2013‐2014 academic year.
 The chair is an integral part of UAA's research on environmental and energy issues that are vital to Alaska and the world, and previous appointments include Nobel Laureate Vernon Smith.
 Read more.